hagaibarel/k8s-vagrant/README.md

    $ kubectl get nodes --kubeconfig=k8s-vagrant
    ```

 2. Modify the $KUBECONFIG environment variable.
-The method changes from one OS to another, see this [link](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable) for details
+The method changes from one OS to another, see [here](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable) for details

 3. Merge the `k8s-vagrant` file contents with your `$HOME/.kube/config` file.
 Note that this option is the least preferred method, as you'll need to preform this action every time you run `vagrant up` from scratch.